 In response to growing demand, polymer capacities are rising fast.
-Polyethylene (PE) capacity will increase from around 150mn tpa in 2012 to around 175mn tpa in 2018, growing at an average rate of around 3.5% a year, which is less than global demand growth of 4.5%.
-Supply will be increasingly served by growth in North East Asia, which will see PE capacity grow from just under 22mn tpa in 2012 to around 35mn tpa in 2018, a situation that will depend on decisions made on Chinese capacities.
-Western Europe will be the only region to see a decline in PE capacity, from 15mn tpa to 13mn tpa, as more competitive Middle Eastern producers move in on the market.
+Polyethylene (PE) capacity will increase from around 150mn tpa in 2012 to around 175mn tpa by 2019, growing at an average rate of around 3.5% a year, which is less than global demand growth of 4.5%.
+Supply will be increasingly served by growth in North East Asia, which will see PE capacity grow from just under 22mn tpa in 2012 to over 35mn tpa by 2019, a situation that will depend on decisions made on Chinese capacities.
+Western Europe will be the only region to see a decline in PE capacity with a further 300,000tpa due to be removed by 2019 following the loss of nearly 2mn tpa in recent restructuring.

 Polypropylene (PP) is likely to follow a similar course.
 Over the past five years North American PP demand has fallen as PP-consuming manufacturing sectors have contracted, while the European market has stagnated.
 In contrast, in India annual PP consumption growth has averaged over 10%; the North East Asian market has grown 6% a year and the Latin American by 5%.
 These trends are set to continue over the medium term, with developed and emerging markets to travel on very different growth trajectories.
-In 2012

-PP was in surplus with capacity estimated at 65mn tonnes, compared with 56mn tonnes of demand.
-With demand growth set to outstrip supply, the PP sector will be in balance by 2018.
+With demand growth set to outstrip supply, the PP sector will be in balance by 2019.